Wu-n0/Predicting-Loan-Repayment/README.md

 The primary goal of this project is to construct a robust predictive model that can effectively determine whether a borrower is likely to repay their loan or not.
 By leveraging historical data, we aim to develop a model that can assess the creditworthiness of new potential customers accurately.
 This will enable us to make informed decisions when approving or rejecting loan applications in the future.

-Let's proceed with the implementation of the notebook to explore the dataset, perform data analysis, and build the predictive model.